-The first rule when buying clothes to wear in summer is to stay away from 100% Polyester.
-It is not breathable at all and it doesn’t allow sweat to evaporate.
+The first rule when buying roofing work clothes to wear in summer is to stay away from 100% Polyester.
+It is not breathable and doesn’t allow sweat to evaporate.

-Therefore, it is highly uncomfortable to wear 100% polyester clothes when you’re roofing in hot temperatures.
-Polyester t-shirts will stick to your body and will hold all the perspiration.
+Therefore, wearing 100% polyester clothes is uncomfortable when you’re roofing in hot temperatures.
+Polyester t-shirts will stick to your body and will hold in perspiration.

-The best fabric to wear in summer is 100% cotton, which is breathable, allows air to flow and will keep you cool and dry.
+The best fabric to wear in summer is 100% cotton, which is breathable, allows air to flow, and keeps you cool and dry.

 Drink plenty of WATER, not sodas

-When it’s summer and you’re roofing it can get unbearably hot.
-Hot temperatures and long-term exposure to the sun can be dangerous for your health if you don’t take care of yourself by wearing appropriate clothing, hats and drink plenty of water.
+It can get unbearably hot when it’s summer and you’re roofing.
+Hot temperatures and long-term exposure to the sun can be dangerous for your health if you don’t take care of yourself by wearing appropriate clothing and drinking plenty of water.